Grape and Apple Wine Recipe

 Pour the grape juice and apple juice into a fermenting bucket.

-Add in the sugar, citric acid, tartaric acid and stir until everything is disolved.
+Add in the sugar, citric acid, tartaric acid, Tanning and stir until everything is dissolved.

 Take a hydrometer reading and save this for later, this will give you an apporoximation of the finished alcohol content, if you would like it a little stronger, then add a little more sugar.